What is Filcris Recycled Plastic?

 Don’t choose too high cutting speeds.

-This can be done with a handsaw, circular saw, chainsaw, table saw etc.
+This can be done with a handsaw, circular saw, table saw etc. You should use a coarse wood blade.

 Ripping, milling, planing, routing etc